minecraft-access/minecraft-access/docs/content/setup/basic.md

 for you to address the problem, from not being able to hear the narration to a full game crash.

-### Additional Installation for Linux

-We need
-to install a few extra things that this mod depends on after installing the mod to make this mod work properly if you’re using Linux.

-1. We need to install the [libspeechdwrapper](https://github.com/khanshoaib3/libspeechdwrapper) for invoking the screen reader's API.
-   Download the library from [its GitHub repository](https://github.com/khanshoaib3/libspeechdwrapper/raw/main/lib/libspeechdwrapper.so) and move it into the minecraft directory (default `~/.minecraft`).

-2. Although the mod overrides the library used for TTS, minecraft still needs the `flite` library to be installed, so you can install it using your distro's package manager itself.

-3. We also need to install [xdotool](https://github.com/jordansissel/xdotool), which is used for simulating the mouse actions.
-   Follow the [instructions](https://github.com/jordansissel/xdotool#installation) to install it.

 ## Update the Game and Mods
 For [Fabric](#install-fabric),